oeb25/msc-thesis/Mist/Automatic folding of isorecursive structures.md

 The goal is thus for the compiler to infer what we call _folding points_, which are locations in a function where we either can assume the properties of an invariant (an _unfold_) or where we must assert that an invariant holds (a _fold_).

-Each folding is associated with a place (as a reminder, a place is a slot and sequence of fields, see [[Definition – Place]]).
+Each folding is associated with a place (as a reminder, a place is a local and sequence of fields, see [[Definition – Place]]).
 We say that when we unfold a place, it becomes unfolded and so becomes its type; conversely, the same is true for fold.
 Additionally, only folded places can be unfolded, and only unfolded places can be folded.

 Conceptually, this means that all places and types have two states, folded and unfolded, and such types are called _isorecursive types_.